Adelic Voronoi Summation and Subconvexity for GL(2) L-Functions in the depth Aspect: Application to the subconvexity problem

 for

 We define

 This notation is taken from \cite{BM15}.
 However, the $l$-adic oscillatory function $\mathcal{L}_{s,c}$ differs slightly from the one given in \cite[(5.11)]{BM15}.
 This is due to the fact that we are working in the adelic setting which makes our function purely local.
-However, it is a nice exercise in adelization of Dirichlet characters to relate the two formulations.